DanielsWebDevelopment/JavaScript-CardSlider/README.md

 ## This website was developed as Clone Project,
 the goal for this project was to farmiliarize myself more with javascript

-### The tools the were used in this project were HTML, CSS AND JavaScript
+### The tools the were used in this project were HTML, CSS & JavaScript

 ### Some of the features include but not limited to,
 Implentation of initzializing SwiperJs